NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 ### Task 2: Your Task

 Get your expert marketing strategist to help you brainstorm ideas for other strategic focuses of the business.
+Remember to use the system message to give your assistant some content.
 Either come up with your own idea or see below for ideas to give inspiration:

 1. Help me to strategise with three selling points for our "Gasoline Best" strategy promoting our best-in-class gasoline tools to consumer users.

 2. Help me to strategise with three selling points for our "Internet of Things" connectivity innovations for our commericial tools; these include data transmission and storage in the IoT Service Portal where users have a central platform for device monitoring and management.

 3. Please can you come up with a marketing strategy in three points for German millenials who are buying dachas in the countryside.
+Customer research suggests these target group values reconnecting with nature and disconnecting from technology.
 Please can you focus on highlighting battery-powered tools.

 Please share your expert's response on the Miro board.